Black Diamond might be new to the climbing shoe game, but they bring some pretty cool innovations to the table.

-Summary: Making a great climbing shoe is no easy task.
-While the shadow might lack that magic touch that the leading aggressive shoes are blessed with, there’s still plenty to be desired.
+Making a great climbing shoe is no easy task.
+While the Shadow might lack that magic touch that the leading aggressive shoes are blessed with, there’s still plenty to be desired here.
 If you are looking for something to hang off those roof climbs in style, the Shadow might be the one for you.

-Back Diamond entered the climbing shoe market at the end of 2017 and the release of the Shadow in early 2018 marked the introduction of their most aggressive – and softest – shoe in their 9 shoe line up.
+Back Diamond entered the climbing shoe market at the end of 2017 and the release of the Shadow in early 2018 marked the introduction of the most aggressive – and softest – shoe in its 9-shoe lineup.

-Originally designed for those tough overhanging routes, over the last 6 months, I have also found that this moderately aggressive last delivers solid all-around performance while edging, smearing and slab climbing.
-Aggressive shoe fans will know that this a rarity in high-performance shoes.
+Originally designed for those tough overhanging routes, over the last 6 months, I have also found that this moderately aggressive last delivers solid all-around performance while edging, smearing, and slab climbing.
+Aggressive shoe fans will know that this is a rarity in high-performance shoes.

 Trying these shoes on for the first time might give you an eerie sense of deja vu, and feel remarkably similar to the Butora Acro.
-That’s because the Shadow, like all BD shoes, are made in the same factory as Butora.
-In my opinion, this is like someone comparing you to an A list celebrity – if you have to be compared to anyone, better to be a famous person at the top of their game than a weirdo on the street.
+That’s because the Shadow, like all BD shoes, is made in the same factory as Butora.
+In my opinion, this is like someone comparing you to an A-list celebrity – if you have to be compared to anyone, better to be a famous person at the top of their game than a weirdo on the street.

 If you are fairly new to climbing and looking to move on from your first pair of Tarantualces’, this could be the shoe for you.
 If this sounds like you, then get stuck into our in-depth Black Diamond Shadow review.

-You will notice the Shadow uses a unique combination of moulded and printed rubber on the toe rand.
-The moulded rubber on the toe rand uses a ribbed pattern that adds plenty of friction.
+You will notice the Shadow uses a unique combination of molded and printed rubber on the toe rand.
+The molded rubber on the toe rand uses a ribbed pattern that adds plenty of friction.
 And while the printed rubber provides some additional friction, it also helps prolong the life of the shoes by reducing rubbing on the synthetic upper.
-Overall, I was really impressed how the shadow stuck toe hooks.
+Overall, I was really impressed with how the shadow stuck toe hooks.